smir-ram/biophysics-protein-genomics/ProteinStructurePredictionCNN/data/README.md

 ## The original solvent accessibility values are computed using the DSSP method.
 These features describe the accessibility of amino acids within proteins.

-## Sequence Profile (Features 35 to 56)
+## PSSM - position-specific scoring systems (Features 35 to 56)
 The sequence profile features provide detailed information about the occurrence of amino acid residues.
-The order of amino acid residues in the sequence profile is 'ACDEFGHIKLMNPQRSTVWXY', which differs from the order used for amino acid residues.
+The order of amino acid residues in the sequence profile is `ACDEFGHIKLMNPQRSTVWY-`, which differs from the order used for amino acid residues.
 These features offer a comprehensive view of the amino acid composition within protein sequences.

 ## Usage